 Our approach to each project includes research, deep analysis, conversations, and connecting your story with your community.
 We’re fortunate to work with leading creative organizations, non-profits, government bodies and social enterprises across Canada.

-Manjot Bains wrote and illustrated her first work of fiction about underwater time travel when she was in Grade 5.
+—Manjot Bains wrote and illustrated her first work of fiction about underwater time travel when she was in Grade 5.
 Since then, her writing has appeared in a number of creative, online and corporate publications, including Geist Magazine and Huffington Post.
-She worked as a communications professional for over fifteen years, specializing in strategic communications and storytelling, web content strategy, and copywriting.
+She has worked as a communications professional for over fifteen years, specializing in strategic communications, issues management, storytelling, and copywriting.
 Manjot brings an anti-racism lens to her communications and writing practice, and has spoken about systemic racism on a number of panels, podcasts and media conversations.

 A creative entrepreneur, Manjot has led two online businesses: ANARA, a modern textiles brand, and Jugni Style, an online magazine for South Asian arts, cultures and ideas.
 As Editor-in-Chief of Jugni Style, she interviewed and wrote a number of short and long-form profiles of interesting people and topics, and produced the first two seasons of The Nameless Collective Podcast, which was featured on CBC Radio, Walrus Magazine, Vancouver Magazine, and International Public History Journal.
 She is a past board member of the BC Arts Council, Indian Summer Arts Society, and City of Vancouver Multiculturalism Advisory Committee.

-Naveen is currently the Director of Strategic Initiatives and Stakeholder Relations in the BC Premier’s Office, and previously worked as the Director of Community Outreach for the City of Vancouver Mayor’s Office.
+Naveen worked as the Director of Strategic Initiatives and Stakeholder Relations in the BC Premier’s Office, and previously worked as the Director of Community Outreach for the City of Vancouver Mayor’s Office.
 Naveen is co-host of The Nameless Collective Podcast, which uncovers untold stories from Vancouver’s past, and often speaks at public events and to the media about intercultural dialogue, community history, storytelling, and community engagement.

 MEDIA FEATURES